-Relationship as a “walk,” that’s quite a concept, and very biblical too.
-And in many places the Good Book insists that the walk is primarily about two things — about truth and about love — both together and not one without the other.
-In fact, in one place the apostle Paul says it boils down to “speaking the truth in love,” and the scholars say that the original language here has the sense of “living by the truth,” not just speaking.
+So, relationship as a “walk” — that’s quite a concept.
+For those who are concerned that a concept should be biblical, in many places the Good Book insists that the walk is primarily about two things — about truth and about love — both together and not one without the other.
+It boils down to “speaking the truth in love.”
 One leg is a genuine interest in knowing what is true, what is right and accurate, and not mere gossip, hunches, hasty assumptions, tradition, or social pressure.
-The other leg is living nonjudgmentally towards others, with grace and patience, practical compassion and generosity.
+The other leg is living non-judgmentally towards others, with grace and patience, practical compassion and generosity.
 One leg at a time, one after the other, not hopping for too long on one alone — that is how the walk is done.

 Too simple?
 Just try to be consistent in it for a week or so.
-It’s not so easy, but this is how progress is made in the relationship, one day at a time, one leg at a time.
+It’s not so easy, but this is how progress is made in a relationship, one day at a time, one leg at a time.
 We can get it wrong is if we start thinking the truth is the most important leg, because then we won’t have a balanced walk and people may start to wonder why we’re so unloving or extreme in our views.
-On the other hand, trying to be loving without a sound foundation of belief and thought will likely lead to shallow sentiment or the kind of political correctness that pretends to ignore significant differences.
+On the other hand, trying to be loving without a sound foundation of outlook and belief — that can lead to shallow sentiment or the kind of political correctness that pretends to ignore significant differences.
 Truth and love are both equally necessary.

 To illustrate (without emoticons), on various occasions I have watched a person of faith being figuratively crucified by other people of faith, and the tools used were reviling and gossip.
-Those who believed the stories going around typically avoided further conversation with the person under attack, so that they never did investigate or learn another side of the story.
+Those who believed the stories typically avoided further conversation with the person under attack, so that they never did investigate or learn another side of the story.
 No interest in truth there, and consequently no real love shown.
 Yet the same people would insist that they only had the best of intentions.
-But no way, no how.
-No interest in truth means no demonstration of love, no matter who the relationship is with.
+Isn’t that always the way?
+But no interest in truth means no demonstration of love.

-Sorry, but I don’t have a really good emoji to accurately reflect that.
+Sorry, but I don’t have a really good emoji to accurately illustrate that.